ideo/shape/README.md

 ### Keeping database in sync

 Sometimes your local database environment will drift away from production.
-You can pull the current production database to you r local machine using a shell command from `.shell-commands`.
+You can pull the current production database to your local machine using a shell command from `.shell-commands` (NOTE: this is only possible if you have been granted access to the Heroku instance).
 First, run `source .shell-commands`, then run:
 ```
 shapecopydb local
 ```